GAN decoder on a quantum toric code for noise-robust quantum teleportation: Evaluation of simulation experiments

 where ${\mu _t}$ and ${\mu _g}$ are the averages of the feature vectors of the target data and the generated data, respectively. ${C_t}$ and ${C_g}$ are their respective covariance matrices. $\mathrm{Tr}\left[ \cdot \right]$ denotes the trace of a matrix. $\left\| \cdot \right\|$ denotes the $L_2$ norm of a vector.

 Figure \ref{f8} shows the training results of the GAN decoder.
-Figures 8a and 8c display the convergence of the generator and discriminator losses.
-The GAN decoder models for the quantum surface codes with $d=3$ and $d=5$ were considered sufficiently trained after 500 and 1800 training iterations, respectively.
-Additionally, Figures 8b and 8d illustrate the changes in FID with iterations, demonstrating how the distribution of the generated data evolves toward the distribution of the target data.
+Figures 10a and 10b display the convergence of the generator and discriminator losses.
+The GAN decoder models for the quantum toric codes with $d=3$ and $d=5$ were considered sufficiently trained after 500 and 1800 training iterations, respectively.
+After averaging over samples, the resulting loss values typically fall within the range $(0, 2)$.
+In our training, the final loss value converges to approximately 0.7, which reflects a balanced optimization between the generator and discriminator networks.
+This value indicates that the model has learned to generate outputs that are reasonably close to the target distribution while maintaining sufficient discriminator sensitivity.
+Additionally, Figures 10c and 10d illustrate the changes in FID with iterations, demonstrating how the distribution of the generated data evolves toward the distribution of the target data.
 After 500 and 1800 training iterations for $d=3$ and $d=5$ respectively, the FID approaches convergence, indicating that the distribution of the generated samples is close to that of the training samples.

+Specifically, the generator of the GAN decoder contains approximately 409,153 trainable parameters, while the discriminator includes about 2,914,433 parameters.
+Table \ref{t5} shows the average decoding time per sample and the average training time per iteration for GAN decoders with code distances d=3 and d=5.
+As the code distance increases, both the training time and the decoding time increase.
+Although the number of trainable parameters remains fixed, larger code distances result in higher computational costs and greater memory usage.

+As the code distance increases, the size of the input syndrome and the GAN networks grows, leading to higher computational and memory requirements.
+In practice, the training time scales roughly quadratically to cubically with code distance, depending on the network architecture and dataset size.
+However, once trained, the model can be reused for multiple decoding tasks, and incremental fine-tuning can reduce retraining costs for slightly larger distances.

+During inference, the GAN decoder performs a single forward pass through the generator network for each syndrome.
+Therefore, the decoding time scales approximately linearly with the number of qubits (proportional to the square of the code distance for surface codes).